Camp During Peak Foliage This Fall With This Interactive Map

 Great Lakes States

 Many flock to the Northeast for leaf peeping season, but the midwest is home to some seriously beautiful deciduous and coniferous forests that boast magnificent fall colors.
-The North Shore and Sawtooth Mountains in Minnesota and Petoskey and the Upper Peninsula in Michigan are our top picks for this upcoming fall.
+The North Shore and Sawtooth Mountains in Minnesota and Petoskey and the in Michigan are our top picks for this upcoming fall.

 At North Shore, stay at Tettegouche State Park, located 58 miles northeast of Duluth.
 The park is situated on the shores of Lake Superior, and is a marvel that boasts waterfalls, shorelines and forest areas.
 Petoskey State Park is located on the sandy shores of Lake Michigan’s Little Traverse Bay, and is well-known for its forested campgrounds.
 The two campgrounds at the park offer a total of 180 tent and RV sites.
 There are 3.5 miles of hiking trails for leaf peeping access.